Skip to Content

 • Where are 988 crisis counselors located?

-• Washington has three 988 Lifeline crisis centers that answer calls, texts, and chats from around the state:
+• Washington has four 988 Lifeline contact hubs that answer calls, texts, and chats from around the state:

-Your call, text, or chat will be directed to one of these crisis centers based on your area code.
-If one of the three centers can’t answer, you’ll be directed to the national backup center.
+Your call, text, or chat will be directed to one of these contact hubs.
+If that one of the three centers can’t answer, you’ll be directed to the national backup center.

 • Can I call 988 if I’m concerned about a loved one?

-• Yes, if you or someone you know is having thoughts of suicide or experiencing a mental health crisis, you can call 988 for 24/7 support.
-As with all 988 calls, your identity will remain anonymous.
+• Yes, if you or someone you know is experiencing a mental health crisis or having thoughts of suicide, you can contact 988 for 24/7/365 support.
+As with all 988 calls, texts and chats, you do not need to provide any personal information to receive support or services.

 • What training do 988 crisis counselors have?